Men discerning the Nashville Family of Brothers are seeking God’s preference on two different questions:

-Committing to being with family with and for other people is a big step, and it should not be taken lightly.
-Brothers will discern their call for a minumim of four years to gain confidence about God’s call on their life.
+Committing to joining a family is a big step, and it should not be taken lightly.
+Brothers will discern their call for a minimum of four years to gain confidence about God’s call on their life.
 Our process is divided into three stages punctuated by increasingly stepping into the Commitments of the Nashville Family of Brothers.

-An individual begins the formal discernment process by making a one-year commitment to the Nashville Family of Brothers.
-During the stage of discernment that follows, individuals will live into the commitments and rhythms of the Family, including living in the monastery.
-Individuals will continue meeting with their discernment director to develop their capacity to discern, deepen their theological appreciation of marriage and vocational singleness, and study the Family’s Community Covenant.
+An individual begins the formal discernment process by making one-year commitments to the Nashville Family of Brothers.
+During the stage of discernment that follows, individuals will live into the commitments and rhythms of our community, including living in the monastery.
+Individuals will continue meeting with their discernment director to develop their capacity to discern, deepen their theological appreciation of marriage and vocational singleness, and study our Community Covenant.

-If an individual discerns that he is called to join the Nashville Family of Brothers during his stage of discernment, he will enter into the stage of confirmation by making a three-year commitment.
-During this stage, individuals will seek to confirm that God is indeed calling them to make a final commitment.
-Over these three years, the individual will participate in the full rhythms of the Family and prepare to make a final commitment
+If an individual discerns that he is called to join the Nashville Family of Brothers during his stage of discernment, he will enter into the stage of confirmation by making three-year commitments.
+During this stage, individuals will seek to confirm that God is indeed calling them to make lifetime commitments.
+Over these three years, the individual will participate in the rhythms of our community and prepare to make lifetime commitments.

-Once the individual has confirmed with confidence that God has called him to join the Nashville Family of Brothers, the individual makes a final commitment to the Family as described in Our Commitments.
+Once the individual has confirmed with confidence that God has called him to join the Nashville Family of Brothers, the individual makes lifetime commitments to our community as described in Our Commitments.

 Before we start discerning any specific questions, we need to develop ”spiritual muscles” for general discernment.
 Prospective brothers will hear how to bring a question before God, consider Scripture, consider practical aspects of their question, seek advice from spiritual mentors, arrive at a potential conclusion, hold that conclusion before God, seek confirmation through small steps, and move forward with confidence.